Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Method

 which, after collecting terms, takes the form

-This is the \emph{stochastic attention} update.
-Each iteration performs three operations: a contraction toward the origin (the $(1-\alpha)\boldsymbol{\xi}_t$ term), a softmax-weighted pull toward stored memories (the attention term), and an isotropic Gaussian perturbation whose magnitude is governed by the temperature $1/\beta$.
-The complete procedure is given as pseudocode in Algorithm~\ref{alg:stochastic-attention}.
-Because the memory matrix $\mathbf{X}$ is fixed and known, each step requires only the same primitive operations as a single attention head: two matrix-vector products, one softmax, and one Gaussian draw, for a per-step cost of $\mathcal{O}(dK)$.
+This is the \emph{stochastic attention} update: a contraction toward the origin, a softmax-weighted pull toward stored memories, and isotropic Gaussian noise governed by $1/\beta$.
+The complete procedure is given in Algorithm~\ref{alg:stochastic-attention}.
+Because $\mathbf{X}$ is fixed, each step requires only the same primitives as a single attention head (two matrix-vector products, one softmax, one Gaussian draw) at cost $\mathcal{O}(dK)$.
+No training loop, score network, or learned parameters are needed.